adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

 4. `./lazyThreshold` - defines the number of pixel an image is getting loaded before it gets visible and lazy loading is enabled.
 Default is set to 0.
 5.  `./enableDmFeatures` - if `true`, Dynamic Media features are enabled.
+6. `./enableAssetDeliveryService` - If `true`, assets will be delivered through Dynamic Media.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: